ErinF10/eco-board/README.md

 - [x] Users can only edit and deleted posts or delete comments by entering the secret key, which is set by the user during post creation (Users can only edit and delete their own posts verified through user_id sent when an account is created)
 - [x] Upon launching the web app, the user is assigned a random user ID.
 It will be associated with all posts and comments that they make and displayed on them.
 (Users are able to sign up for an account set up through Clerk)
-- [ ] Users can repost a previous post by referencing its post ID.
-On the post page of the new post, the referenced post is displayed and linked, creating a thread
-- [ ] Users can customize the interface of the web app
-- [ ] Users can share and view web videos
-- [ ] Users can set flags while creating a post.
-Then users can filter posts by flags on the home feed.
-- [ ] Users can upload images directly from their local machine as an image file
-- [ ] Display a loading animation whenever data is being fetched

 The following **additional** features are implemented: